gitless-vcs/gitless/README.md

 ### Windows Compatibility

 For now, Windows support is unavailable for Python3+ due to pbs dependency (which is not Python3 compatible).
-Checkout [#146](https://github.com/sdg-mit/gitless/issues/146) for more info.
+See [#146](https://github.com/sdg-mit/gitless/issues/146) for more info.

 Documentation